AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

 The code described above can be seen in z1_upload_html_sandbox_not_used.ipynb, z2_create_embeddings.ipynb, z3_download_save_embeddings.ipynb, z4_store_chromadb.ipynb, z5_RAG.ipynb.

+### APIs: market prices and web search

+For both, I created a free-tiered account, got my key, patiently created code until the code worked, encapsulated in a function call in a tool.
+Tested again.

 ### Testing the Agent

 The agent is not able to use the potential of the database in its RAG.
 But the agent is good at not hallucinating when he does not find the answer, it just answers the it does not have access to such information at this point.